Supporting donors and recipients

 The Bill seeks to provide for increased counselling and donor-linking services (an intermediary service in the exchange of information and contact between donor conception stakeholders).

-Currently, BDM manages the donor registers whilst donor linkage counselling is managed by Family Information Networks and Discovery (FIND).
-The legislation currently does not allow for sharing of information between BDM and FIND to facilitate the support and preparation of parties for linking.
-The change in the Bill will see the exchange of information between BDM and the counsellor to assist with the effectiveness of the counselling sessions.
+Currently, VARTA manages the donor registers whilst donor linkage counselling is managed by Family Information Networks and Discovery (FIND).
+The legislation currently does not allow for sharing of information between VARTA and FIND to facilitate the support and preparation of parties for linking.
+The change in the Bill will see the exchange of information between VARTA and the counsellor to assist with the effectiveness of the counselling sessions.

-BDM will still manage the donor registers while VARTA will continue to manage education and registration of ART clinics and other functions under the ART Act, but will also have an increased role in counselling to a wide array of donor conception stakeholders.
+VARTA will still manage the donor registers and will continue to manage education and registration of ART clinics and other functions under the ART Act, but will also have an increased role in counselling to a wide array of donor conception stakeholders.
 This means VARTA will act as an intermediary in the exchange of information and contact between donor conception stakeholders.